 Online learning can be a particularly attractive and effective choice for non-traditional students.
-For instance, working professionals who want to pursue a new degree are able to take courses on their own time, without quitting their jobs or uprooting their families.
-The same is true to active military members who want to further their education but do not necessarily live near a university, or even in the U.S. In this way, online learning can open up otherwise unavailable opportunities to passionate learners who just can't make a regular degree program work.
+For instance, working professionals who want to pursue a new degree can take courses independently, without quitting their jobs or uprooting their families.
+The same is true for active military members who want to further their education but do not necessarily live near a university.
+In this way, online learning can open up otherwise unavailable opportunities to passionate learners who just can't make a regular degree program work.

 Applying to any university program can be stressful, particularly if you don't know exactly what to expect from the process.
-While it can be quite different for graduate and undergraduate admissions, and can vary from school to school, there are some commonalities that are helpful to understand.
+While it can be quite different for graduate and undergraduate admissions (and varies from school to school), some commonalities are helpful to understand.

-In applying to an undergraduate civil engineering program, students should expect to demonstrate an aptitude for math and science, through high school transcripts as well as standardized testing.
-The online application process generally comes along with a nominal fee and must include said transcripts, test scores, personal essays, and a letters of recommendation.
+In applying to an undergraduate civil engineering program, students should expect to demonstrate an aptitude for math and science, through high school transcripts and standardized testing.
+The online application process generally comes along with a nominal fee and must include transcripts, test scores, personal essays, and letters of recommendation.

 Graduate programs for civil engineering can be quite competitive and have stricter experience and academic requirements for admission.
-The majority of civil engineering graduate programs require that entering students already have a Bachelor of Science degree in Civil Engineering, although some programs may accept degrees in a closely related field, such as another type of engineering.
+Most civil engineering graduate programs require that entering students already have a bachelor of science (BS) degree in civil engineering, although some programs may accept degrees in a closely related field.

-Similarly, civil engineering doctoral programs require that applicants obtain a Master’s degree in civil engineering prior to admission.
-Some schools, such as Columbia University, offer programs that allow students to earn a Master’s degree from the same program before admission to the doctoral track.
+Similarly, civil engineering doctoral programs require that applicants obtain a master's degree in civil engineering before admission.
+Some schools, such as Columbia University, offer programs that allow students to earn a master's degree from the same program before admission to the doctoral track.

 For a full listing of engineering licensing boards in each state, visit the NCEES website.

-As with most academic programs, the exact curriculum for one online civil engineering program will not be exactly the same as for another but there are similarities and many courses are virtually the same.
+As with most academic programs, the exact curriculum for one online civil engineering program will not be the same as another, but there are similarities.

-Undergraduate online civil engineering students can expect to take a lot of foundational courses in engineering, including courses in design, construction, soil mechanics, and AutoCAD.
+Undergraduate online civil engineering students can expect to take many foundational courses in engineering, including courses in design, construction, soil mechanics, and AutoCAD.
 Many programs also include some degree of research or internship that involves hands-on professional experience.

 In addition, undergraduates should expect to complete any university prerequisites required for an undergraduate degree, which may include courses in liberal arts, languages, writing, or elective courses.
 These prerequisites may be decreased for students who transfer into a program from a community college.

-For those civil engineers who want to specialize in a certain field, choosing to pursue a Master’s Degree is typically the right course of action.
-Most programs offer a Master’s of Science (MS) degree, although some offer a Master’s of Engineering (ME).
-Courses in master's programs will be, in many cases, higher level versions of undergraduate courses, such as Advanced Foundation Design, Computational Hydraulics, or Air Pollution Control Engineering.
-High level courses in statistics, physics, chemistry, and other sciences may be required depending on which undergraduate courses were completed.
+Courses in master's programs will be, in many cases, higher-level versions of undergraduate courses, such as advanced foundation design, computational hydraulics, or air pollution control engineering.
+High-level courses in statistics, physics, chemistry, and other sciences may be required depending on which undergraduate courses were completed.